Cleat (shoe): Track spikes

 Track spikes are placed at the bottom of shoes in order to increase traction and speed.
 While removable spikes are available, most runners opt for fixed spikes.
 These spikes come in a variety of different materials.
 Originally, spikes were made out of metal due to their strength and hardness.
 However, German engineers began experimenting with canvas and rubber spikes during the World War, in part to help find a more lightweight material.
-Finally, in the modern era, the most common type of track spike is made of plastic, due being both cheap and easily molded.
+Finally, in the modern era, the most common type of track spike is made of plastic, due to being both cheap and easily molded.
 This second aspect of plastic is especially important, as spikes need to be made in a variety of different shapes in order to accommodate runners on all different types of surfaces.
 Needle spikes (3/16") are used on all-weather tracks, Christmas tree spikes (1/4") are especially common on any surface, pyramid spikes are used for cross country runners, and tartan spikes (1/4") are used mostly on rubber tracks.